How To Stay Tan In Winter Without Going To The Tanning Bed — PHOTOS

 You can buy the best self-tanner out there, but if your skin isn't prepared the right way, you'll look like a splotchy orange mess.
 This video spends a lot of time talking about the pre-application phase — you'll want to shower, exfoliate well (Jaclyn Hill scrubs organic sugar all over her body) and slather body butter on the trickiest parts like your hands, feet, elbows and knees.

 If you're trying to tan your legs, be sure to shave first.
-If you skip this step, the self-tanner may adhere to your hairs instead of your skin, causing a splotchy look.
+If you skip this step, the self-tanner may adhere to your hair instead of your skin, causing a splotchy look.
 Plus, shaving is a natural exfoliant so be sure to shave around your ankles and knees.
+The Gillette Venus Swirl razor is a great option because it not only features five coated blades, it also pivots to contour to your body for an extra close shave.

 The skin around your hands, feet, ankles, and elbows can be extra dry and flaky, especially in the winter.
 You'll want to exfoliate these areas and remove any dead skin so you can apply a seamless layer of self-tanner.
-Really, it's as simple as grabbing a handful of sugar and scrubbing away.
+If you don't, Irwin cautions that you run the risk of blotchy patches and uneven color.

 5. Start Slow

-According to Monroe, you shouldn't go HAM with the self-tanner (right away, anyway).
-"If you're just starting out, I would say that the gradual one is the best one to start with because it's the easiest to use," she said.
+It's important to note, you shouldn't go HAM with the self-tanner (right away, anyway).
+"If you're just starting out, I would say that the gradual one is the best one to start with because it's the easiest to use," Monroe told the Huffington Post.
 "You can apply it like a moisturizer — you want to be careful because you are actually adding color to your skin, but you're going to see a very, very gradual difference in color, almost as if you've been a way for a weekend and you came back and you were slightly tan."

-With your face, that is.
-Always test your chosen product on your collarbone or next before moving onto your face.
-Next, choose areas where you're naturally tan, like your forehead, the apples of your cheeks, the bridge of your nose, and your chin, according to makeup artist Tamar Vezirian.
-Vezirian recommends using a gradual formula for your face, so that you can apply accordingly.
+When applying, choose areas where you're naturally tan, like your forehead, the apples of your cheeks, the bridge of your nose, and your chin, according to Allure.